 So you’ve installed the best aftermarket parts for Touring motorcycles, taken your bike out for a few test rides, and are ready for something bigger.
 Where can you go to experience the true thrill of highway riding?

 If you’re itching for a new trail to blaze, we’ve got a couple of California roads you have to experience at least once.
-Here are 14 routes you definitely need to add to your bucket list.
+Here are 14 of the best motorcycle rides in California you definitely need to add to your bucket list.

 1. Pacific Coast Highway 1